Easy lines of credit for bad credit in Canada

 • Fixed rates.
 Line of credit interest rates for bad credit are usually fixed, which means your rate will stay the same.

 • Lower credit amounts.
 Online lenders tend to offer smaller credit limits than the banks.
-And if your credit score is less than perfect, you can expect to qualify for a lower amount than someone with excellent credit.
+If your credit score is less-than-perfect, you can expect to qualify for a lower amount than someone with excellent credit.

 Secured vs unsecured lines of credit

 • Secured lines of credit.
-This type of line of credit is backed by collateral, usually your house, allowing you to access a higher credit limit and better interest rate.
-This product is not easy to get if you have bad credit though because traditional lenders offer these, not alternative lenders.
+This type of line of credit is backed by collateral (usually your house) allowing you to access a higher credit limit and better interest rate.
+However, this product is not easy to get if you have bad credit because it’s offered by traditional lenders, not alternative lenders.
+For reference, the average secured line of credit rate is 5.65%.

 Tips to get easy approval on a line of credit with bad credit in Canada

-Even if your credit score is poor, there are several simple things you can do to increase your chances of getting approved by a legitimate lender:
+Even if your credit score is poor, there are several simple things you can do to increase your chance of getting approved by a legitimate lender:

 • Check your credit report.
 Find out what your credit score is to get a better idea of which lenders may be willing to work with you.
 You can also check whether there are any inaccuracies in your credit report that need to be fixed.